 Principle #3: Cultivating a Resilient Spirit- Letting Go of Numbing and Powerless

-This applies to you because: As mentioned above, things will go wrong on the road to down the aisle.
+As mentioned above, things will go wrong on the road to “I do.”
 Those things can be small or big, hello COVID.
 You have to adjust your sail and remain hopeful and optimistic that you will still have the wedding of your dreams even when the plan changes.

 Principle #4: Cultivating Gratitude and Joy- Letting Go of Scarcity and Fear of the Dark

-This applies to you because: With Pinterest and Instagram, it’s easy to get stuck in comparison and think, “my wedding isn’t enough.”
-This thinking builds sarcastic and causes you to lose sight of your “why.”
-Find joy in every moment of the planning process and always remember your why.
+With Pinterest and Instagram, it’s easy to get stuck in comparison and think, “my wedding isn’t enough.”
+This thinking builds scarcity and causes you to lose sight of your “why.”
+Find joy in every moment of the planning process, and always remember your why.
 Building a solid foundation is the goal.

 From the Book: “If we’re not practicing gratitude and allowing ourselves to know joy, we are missing out on the two things that will sustain us during the inevitable hard times.”- Brene Brown